baker’s orange grove bitters

 Boston Directory, Business Directory and Regular Directory together indicate John and James were merchants in 1810.
 By 1840 their firm included Joseph.
 Cyrus joined Joseph 9 years later.
 They were mentioned as grocers and provisioners.
 They are listed as C. & J. Baker & Co., Grocers until 1895 when they were called ship chandlers.

-Support images: Examples from American Bottle Auctions, Glass Works Auctions, and Meyer collection.
-Green example and image of four bottles with a green example from the Burkhart collection.
+Support Secondary images: Examples from American Bottle Auctions, Glass Works Auctions, and Meyer collection.
+Green example and image of four bottles with a green example from the Burkhardt collection.

 Read More: Roped Squares – Baker’s Orange Grove Bitters at Peachridge Glass